steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Map-Samples-to-Root-Key.md

 ---

 This how-to shows how to map sample zones automatically to the root key that matches the analyzed pitch of the sample.
-Such helper functions can be useful during the production of large scale sample libraries.
+Such helper functions can be useful during the production of large-scale sample libraries.

 ## Example VST Preset